chmp/misc-exp/chmp/docs/ds.md

 * **other_category** (*Optional[Any]*):
   all categories to be removed wil be mapped to this value, unless they are specified specified by the `groups` parameter.
-If given and not included in the categories, it is added.
+If given and not included in the categories, it is appended to the given categories.
+  For a custom order, ensure it is included in `categories`.
 * **inplace** (*bool*):
   if True the series will be modified in place.
 * **groups** (*Optional[Mapping[Any,Iterable[Any]]]*):